 Changed lives are what drive our leadership at Southview.
 Our mission is to lead as many people as possible to passionately follow Jesus.
 That isn’t just a slogan on our wall.
 We measure our success by that standard in everything that we do.
 If we ever stop hearing stories of life change, we guarantee that we will stop what we are doing and regroup, no matter how many people are attending.

-Founded in the 1880s, The Christian and Missionary Alliance (C&MA) is committed to Jesus and his mission.
+Founded in the 1880s, The Alliance Canada is committed to Jesus and his mission.
 We are a group of approximately 440 local churches in Canada, and we send people to live on mission locally and globally.

-The Christian and Missionary Alliance grew out of the vision of Rev. Albert Benjamin Simpson, who was ordained in the Presbyterian Church in 1865 and became the pastor in one of Canada’s most prestigious pulpits.
+The Alliance Canada grew out of the vision of Rev. Albert Benjamin Simpson, who was ordained in the Presbyterian Church in 1865 and became the pastor in one of Canada’s most prestigious pulpits.
 During the next number of years, the Holy Spirit revolutionized his life, making him more passionate for neglected people and people living in poverty at home and around the world.

-This passion to draw people into the fullness of life in Christ, both locally and globally, is what unites the churches of the C&MA.
+This passion to draw people into the fullness of life in Christ, both locally and globally, is what unites the churches of The Alliance Canada.

 An understandable question to ask about a church is, “So what is this place all about?”
 Our symbol reminds and summarizes for us what we are about as a church family.
 It expresses three key relationships which Jesus Himself modeled: Up, In & Out.